ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

 }
 ````

-Note that there are no comments, and there may be no comma's
+Note that there are no comments, and there may be no commas
 after `false` and the closing `]`.

 ````